-The core Manchester Voices team consists of three people:
+The most recent core Manchester Voices team consisted of three people:

 Dr Rob Drummond (Project Lead)

-Rob is a Reader in Sociolinguistics at Manchester Met, and Head of Youth Language at the university’s Manchester Centre for Youth Studies.
+Rob is Professor of Sociolinguistics at Manchester Met.
 He researches, teaches, and writes about the relationship between spoken language and identity.
-He publishes in this area, particularly in relation to the language of young people, but does other public-facing work in various additional areas around language and society.
+He publishes in this area, but does other public-facing work in various additional areas around language and society.
+He recently published a book for a general audience called You’re All Talk: Why we are what we speak.
 As well as running Manchester Voices, Rob also looks after the Accentism Project.
 More details about Rob here and on Twitter: @RobDrummond

 Dr Holly Dann (Research Associate)